Rayzeq/quick-settings-audio-panel/README.md

 **The layout will be completly broken if you merge the sound panel in the main one with an horizontal layout** (everything works correctly but it looks terrible).

+The Bluetooth menu is overflowing on the other quick settings below.
+It's a known issue that is also present in the original panel, and I can't fix it.

 Compatibility
 -------------